gritzko/swarm-ron-docs/replica.md

 A client has a partial replica of a database and a filtered log, provided by some peer.
 Clients can only synchronize with their upstream peers.
 Although there is a special technique to [move a client replica](handover.md) to a different peer, that is an exceptional situation.
-Note that clients can have the same id, when connected to a different pee, e.g. Xclient and Yclient, depending on [database options](options.md).
+Note that clients can have the same id, when connected to a different peer, e.g. Xclient and Yclient, depending on [database options](options.md).
-A client chunk length is 0 to 2 chars (more than enough to number every person on the planet and every their hair).
+A client chunk length is 0 to 8 chars (more than enough to number every person on the planet and every their hair).

 ## Sessions